 Costa et al. studied the relationship between the antihypertensive effects of ANP and the NO pathway in male Wistar rats injected with saline [21].
 They demonstrated that NG-nitro-L-arginine methyl ester (L-NAME) reverted the decrease in mean arterial pressure induced by ANP administration.
 This suggests that ANP increases NO synthesis capability in vascular smooth muscle cells and endothelial cells, in which the cGMP pathway may be involved [21].
 The cGMP signaling pathway is believed to be an important regulator of cardiovascular and renal physiology.
 Endothelial nitric oxide synthase (eNOS) activity stimulated by ANP in the kidney, aorta, and left ventricle, was partially abolished by the natriuretic peptide receptor (NPR)-A/B) antagonist as well as protein kinase G (PKG) inhibition.
 ANP interacts with NPR-A/B and increases cGMP, which, in turn, activates PKG to stimulate eNOS [22].
 Therefore, the NO pathway could be an intercellular messenger in the ANP endothelium-dependent vasorelaxation mechanism and the activation of the NO pathway may be one mechanism involved in the diuretic, natriuretic, and antihypertensive effects of ANP [22].
 Recently, Ishimitsu et al. reported that the increased expression of

-eNOS and the increased bioavailability of NO ameliorates hypertension and improves renal hemodynamics with ELE or GEA in male Dahl salt sensitive rats administered drinking water containing 1% salt [23].
+eNOS and the increased bioavailability of NO ameliorate hypertension and improve renal hemodynamics with ELE or GEA in male Dahl salt sensitive rats administered drinking water containing 1% salt [23].

 We measured SBP and the effect of ELE on plasma NO in the thoracic aorta of Wistar Kyoto rats (WKY) and SHR.
 SBP was measured by the tailcuff method and the data were expressed as the change in SBP during three- and seven-week studies (∆SBP) (Table 1) [24].
 Plasma NO levels were used to evaluate the improvement in endothelial function following ELE treatment (Table 2).
 NO levels in the SHR-ELE group were significantly increased compared with that in the SHR-control group.
 We evaluated the long-term effects of ELE on endothelial function by measuring the aortic media thickness.
 The arterial media thickness was significantly decreased in the SHR-ELE group compared with that in the SHR-control group (Table 2).
 Long-term ELE administration may effectively improve vascular function by increasing plasma NO levels and bioavailability and by decreasing arterial media thickening in SHR, followed by an antihypertensive effect in SHR.
 Based on the vasorelaxation mechanisms resulting from the direct action on the smooth muscle of the aorta and the NO pathway in the endothelium, the observed antihypertensive effect of ELE treatment in rodents may depend on ANP secretion induced by GEA.

 Table 1.
-The change in systolic blood pressure (SBP) during the seven-week study.
+Change in systolic blood pressure (SBP) during the seven-week study.